SkiFire13/lcd-presentation/main.typ

   - `std::thread::scope`
     - creates a scope that can borrow from the environment
     - provides structured concurrency (partially)
-    - ends when the child threads end
+    - waits for the the child threads to stop
-    - propagate unrecoverable errors
+    - propagates unrecoverable errors
 ]

 #slide[